'All foundations rest upon the earth-the universal ground for all we do.

 What is largely practiced as yoga is only a segment of what yoga wholly is.
 It is natural that at first we develope awareness through the body.
 However, it is important to note that yoga is more than an exercise system to strengthen muscles or release joints.

-Yoga is an opportunity to re-address more than we can realise.
-A chance to be our own teacher.
-As we learn through our bodies we feel and sense new things for ourselves.
+Yoga is an opportunity to be our own teacher.
+As we learn through our bodies we feel overlooked sensations.
 We start to observe these discoveries and they in turn guide our observations of ourselves, our relationships and our surroundings.

 'It is possible to have a different attitude in which a new intelligence, not imposed by authority but, inspired from interest, attention and sensitivity, will emerge and in which body and mind, fused in one single action are collaborating together' Vanda Scaravelli